Tyler Dippel: Early years

 In his childhood, Dippel started his racing career in go-karts at Oakland Valley Speedway.
 He later raced big-block modifieds in New York at tracks like Orange County Fair Speedway, sometimes traveling to the southeastern United States.
 He also raced dirt bikes and four-wheelers, leading to multiple injuries as a child.
 As he advanced, he was a mainstay at the top of the PASS super late model tour standings until late season troubles in 2015.

 Developmental series

 Moving to stock cars in 2016, Dippel teamed with HScott Motorsports with Justin Marks for the NASCAR K&N Pro Series East season.
-He won his second-ever start in the series, at Mobile Speedway in Alabama.
+He won his second-ever start in the series, at Mobile International Speedway in Alabama.
 In April, he was named to the NASCAR Next class for 2016 and 2017.

 After HScott closed at the end of 2016, a new team to the KNPSE signed Dippel for 2017 in Rette Jones Racing.
 Dippel raced three races with ARCA Racing Series team Win-Tron Racing in 2017, at Toledo Speedway and the series' two dirt track races.
 He failed to finish two but turned in a third-place showing at Illinois State Fairgrounds Racetrack.
 In 2018, Dippel signed with Chad Bryant Racing and finished sixth with the team in his first race at Nashville Fairgrounds Speedway.